Canon T6i vs Nikon D100

 It is notable that the T6i offers wifi support, while the D100 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-Both the T6i and the D100 have been discontinued, but can regularly be found used on eBay.
+Both the T6i and the D100 have been discontinued, but can regularly be found used on ebay.
 The D100 was replaced by the Nikon D200, while the T6i was followed by the Canon T7i.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the T6i and D100 can be found, respectively, in the Canon T6i Manual (free pdf) or the online Nikon D100 Manual.

 So what is the bottom line?
 Which of the two cameras – the Canon T6i or the Nikon D100 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.